mickeybeurskens/forgefire-website/_posts/fruit_recognition.md

 That means that the system needs to take in a picture and return the answer with a reasonable degree of certainty.
 For now we'll pick common forest fruits: Cherries, pears and oranges (you can always change the fruits yourself if you don't happen to like pears).

 This all starts with data.
 And as with many problems in life the answer is "the internet".
 Let's use it to download some images first.
 Afterwards those images serve to train the model.
-For labels we'll trust the internet gods that our search queries make enough sense to be useful.
+For labels we'll trust the internet gods.
+May our search queries make enough sense to be useful.

 ```python